aeternity/ae_mdw/docs/architecture.md

 ...--- Synced into Rocksdb ----> <----------- Synced into memory ------------->
 ```

-Every time any of the last 10 genenerations change (via forks or new blocks
+Every time any of the last 10 generations change (via forks or new blocks
 added), the new generations needed to be added onto the database are first
 processed (if any), and then the new in-memory generations are processed.